Welcome to the Beautiful Interior Valleys of BC

 Webpage designed and maintained by OK Valley Home Inspections Ltd.

 I’m not the Valley’s biggest or most well known, but I’m definitely one of the best - and 100% Canadian

-Professional Home and Temporary Housing Inspection Services in Kelowna, Vernon, Penticton, West Kelowna, Westbank, OK Centre, Summerland, Peachland, Keremeos, Naramata, Princeton, Merritt, OK Falls, Twin Lakes, Oliver, Osoyoos, Grand Forks, Midway, Greenwood, Rock Creek, Christina Lake, Beaverdell, Westbridge, Carmi, Westside Road, Fintry, Parker Cove, Killiney Beach, La Casa, Traders Cove, Wilson Landing. the Similkameen, Okanagan Valley, Kettle River, Boundary Country, West Kootenays, Spallumcheen, Armstrong, Enderby, Grindrod and the Nicola Valley, including BCAC and SAWP housing reports for Temporary Foreign Workers in the North, Central and South Okanagan and West Boundary areas.
+Professional Home and Temporary Housing Inspection Services in Kelowna, Vernon, Penticton, West Kelowna, Westbank, OK Centre, Summerland, Peachland, Keremeos, Naramata, Princeton, Merritt, OK Falls, Twin Lakes, Oliver, Osoyoos, Grand Forks, Midway, Greenwood, Jewel Lake, Rock Creek, Christina Lake, Beaverdell, Westbridge, Carmi, Westside Road, Fintry, Parker Cove, Killiney Beach, La Casa, Traders Cove, Wilson Landing. the Similkameen, Okanagan Valley, Kettle River, Boundary Country, West Kootenays, Spallumcheen, Armstrong, Enderby, Grindrod and the Nicola Valley, including BCAC and SAWP housing reports for Temporary Foreign Workers in the North, Central and South Okanagan and West Boundary

 SAWP - Seasonal Agricultural Workers Program — BCAC - British Columbia Agricultural Council